isc-projects/kea/doc/sphinx/kea-messages.rst

     NameChangeRequest sent to kea-dhcp-ddns: %1

 Logged at debug log level 50.
-A debug message issued when a NameChangeRequest has been successfully sent to kea-dhcp-ddns.
+This debug message is issued when a NameChangeRequest has been successfully sent to kea-dhcp-ddns.

 DHCPSRV_DHCP_DDNS_SENDER_STARTED